Food fortification and food supplements

 The addition of vitamins, minerals and other substances to foods is regulated by the Regulation (EC) No 1925/2006 of the European Parliament and of the Council.
 Fortifying or adding nutrients to foods is voluntary in the EU.
 The Regulation only lays down detailed requirements concerning vitamins and minerals and their compounds.
 The Regulation also sets out a procedure for restricting or prohibiting the use of potentially dangerous substances in foods.
 According to the Regulation, the addition of certain vitamins or minerals to foods can be made mandatory for public health reasons.

 The National Nutrition Council of Finland recommends fortifying liquid milk products and fat spreads with vitamin D3.
-The recommended levels are 1 ug / 100 ml and 20 ug / 100g respectively.
+The recommended levels are 1 µg / 100 ml and 20 µg / 100g respectively.
 Food business operators generally follow the recommendation, which is important for ensuring sufficient vitamin D intake in Finland.
+For table salt used in cooking and food industry a level of 25 µg/g iodine is recommended.

 When placing a fortified food on the market, operators must submit a notification to the Finnish Food Authority.
 Further information and instructions are available on Finnish Food Authority’s website: